 - Almae matres (Edinburgh : T. & A. Constable, 1887)

-- He, by the author of ‘It’, ‘King Solomon’s wives’, and ‘Bess’ [i.e A. Lang and W.H.
+- He, by the author of ‘It’, ‘King Solomon’s wives’, and ‘Bess’ [i.e. A. Lang and W.H.
 Pollock].
 (Longmans, 1887 with Walter Herries Pollock, parody of H. Rider Haggard’s She.
-Both the original and the parody were published by Longman.)
-Do note that Lang was not the author of another parody titled King Solomon’s Wives, or the Phantom Mines (London: Vizetelly & Co., 1887; New York: George Munro, 1887).
-Roger Lancelyn Green attributes this work to Chatres Biron (Andrew Lang 123).
+Both the original and the parody were published by Longman; George Munro published a (presumably) pirated version in his Seaside Library).
+Lang was not the author of another parody titled King Solomon’s Wives, or the Phantom Mines (London: Vizetelly & Co., 1887.
+There is a King Solomon’s Wives from New York: George Munro, 1887, but I am uncertain as to whether this is the same book).
+Roger Lancelyn Green attributes the King Solomon’s Wives work to Chartres Biron (1863–1940) (Andrew Lang 123).
 It is also unlikely that Lang wrote “Bess”: a Companion to “Jess.”
 (New York: John W. Lovell, 1887).
-No parody entitled It exists.
+Nor did Lang and Pollock write He: A Companion to She which was 721 in Munro’s Pocket Library and is decidedly unamusing.
+It: The Most Popular Book of the Age, was apparently number 726 Munro’s pocket library; I have not seen It.
+(For reference, in Munro’s Pocket Library, Haggard’s She was number 700; Haggard’s Jess was number 716 and Bess: A Companion to Jess was number 739.
+Haggard’s King Solomon’s Mines was 660; King Solomon’s Wives was 736.)

 - Johnny Nut and the Golden Goose.
 Done into English from the French of Charles Deulin (Longmans, Green, 1887)